Lynx Manual

 Lynx is shipped in a wooden box for two reasons: to protect the robot itself, and to comply with transportation safety regulations for batteries.
 Li-Ion batteries with a capacity of over 100 Wh are considered dangerous goods.
 As long as the product with such a battery is properly packaged and marked, it can be transported by various means, including air transport.

-If you consider transporting Panther to a remote location, we recommend that you keep the wooden box with the UN3481 marking and Class 9 (batteries) symbol.
+If you consider transporting Lynx to a remote location, we recommend that you keep the wooden box with the UN3481 marking and Class 9 (batteries) symbol.
 You will also need to confirm with your carrier that you are working with dangerous goods.
-For more details, please contact us on support@husarion.com
+For more details, please contact us at support@husarion.com